Valve float

 Valve float is an adverse condition which can occur at high engine speeds when the poppet valves in an internal combustion engine valvetrain do not properly follow the closure phase of the cam lobe profile.
 This reduces engine efficiency and performance.
-There is also a significant risk of severe engine damage due to valve spring damage, and/or pistons contacting the valves, and/or catastrophic lifter and cam lobe failure, especially with roller lifters.
+There is also a significant risk of severe engine damage that can include valve spring failure, pistons contacting the valves, or catastrophic lifter and cam lobe failure, especially with roller lifters.

 Similar conditions

-'Valve lift' or "loft" is intentional, using a controlled valve float to increase lift and duration of the valve open cycle.
-In some motorsports there are rules that limit camshaft lift, provoking this type of exploitation.
-Properly optimizing the system avoids undue stresses to the camshaft lobes and tappets.
+'Valve lift' or "loft" is intentional, using controlled valve float to increase lift and duration of the valve open cycle.
+In some motorsports there are rules that limit camshaft lift, preventing this type of exploitation.
+Properly optimizing the valve duration avoids undue stresses to the camshaft lobes and tappets.

 'Valve bounce' is a related condition where the valve does not stay seated because of the combined effects of the valve's inertia and resonance of metallic valve springs that reduce the closing force and allow the valve to re-open partially.